steakbankfinance/steakbank-contract/docs/Staking.md

 ## Roadmap

-Current implementation depends on a centralized service.
+Current implementation depends on a `BCStakingProxy` service.
 Once Binance Chain and Binance Smart Chain support native cross chain staking interoperation, we will migrate our platform as soon as possible.